Lab Guide: Creating a Collection with the VS Code Extension

 Next steps

 You have successfully explored how ansible-creator and VS Code work together to scaffold a collection.
-Please click the Next button below to proceed to the next module.
+Please click the Next button below to proceed to Lab 1.2 - Using the Ansible Development Environment tool.